-- Where expressions contained within e would be contextually typed, they are instead inferentially typed. - Where a contextual type would be included in a best common type determination (such as when inferentially typing an object or array literal), an inferential type is not. - When a function expression is inferentially typed (section 4.9.3) and a type assigned to a parameter in that expression references type parameters for which inferences are being made, the corresponding inferred type arguments to become fixed and no further candidate inferences are made for them. - If e is an expression of a function type that contains exactly one generic call signature and no other members, and T is a function type with exactly one non-generic call signature and no other members, then any inferences made for type parameters referenced by the parameters of T's call signature are fixed, and e's type is changed to a function type with e's call signature instantiated in the context of T's call signature (section 3.8.5).
+- Where expressions contained within e would be contextually typed, they are instead inferentially typed. - When a function expression is inferentially typed (section 4.9.3) and a type assigned to a parameter in that expression references type parameters for which inferences are being made, the corresponding inferred type arguments to become fixed and no further candidate inferences are made for them. - If e is an expression of a function type that contains exactly one generic call signature and no other members, and T is a function type with exactly one non-generic call signature and no other members, then any inferences made for type parameters referenced by the parameters of T's call signature are fixed, and e's type is changed to a function type with e's call signature instantiated in the context of T's call signature (section 3.810.5).